Shahnaz Gul: Trial and later life

 Shahnaz Gul was charged with murder in connection with Zaidi's death, leading to a highly publicized trial that captivated the Pakistani public.
-In May 1972, she was acquitted of all charges in a 32-page judgment after a trial that became a national obsession, she was acquitted of all charges due to a lack of convincing evidence.
+In May 1972, she was acquitted of all charges due to lack of convincing evidence in a 32-page judgment after a trial that became a national obsession.
 The exact circumstances of Zaidi's death remain a mystery, contributing to the case's enduring fascination.

 After her acquittal, Gul resumed attending social events but never spoke to the press.
 Her husband, Saleem Khan, stood by her throughout the ordeal.
 The authors of a book about the scandal spoke to one of her daughters, who did not wish to participate in the project.

 Personal life

 She married Saleem Khan and the couple had two daughters.

 Death

 She died in 2010 from ovarian cancer in Karachi ,Pakistan and details of her death were kept private by her family.